Skip to content

 Recommended Books

 Over the years I have read a lot of books.
 These are books that I have personally read, re-read, or listened to on audio book since starting Canoosa Finance and recommend to you.
-The books are organized by book title, and for your convenience I have included the topics the books cover.
+The books are organized alphabetically by book title, and for your convenience I have included the topics the books cover.
 You will see that the list does not contain only finance books.
 Finances tend to run right through life and are intertwined with other aspects of life.
 We need to change the way we think in order to change our lives and our finances.
 You will also find books on topics such as communication, relationships, and leadership because we need to work with other people.

 * Indicates a highly recommended book.